 Sick leave benefits provide paid time off during periods of personal illness, to obtain medical services, or in order to care for an immediate family member.covered family memberschildspouseparent or parent-in-lawbrother or sistergrandparent grandchildperson who is a permanent member of the employee's established household

-Regular employees working 20 hours or more per week for a continuous period of six months or longer are eligible to accrue and use paid sick time.
+Regular employees are eligible to accrue and use paid sick time.

 Earning sick time